 The arts are thriving at Carthage: In our classrooms, where students are guided toward excellence in studio art, music, theatre, dance, and graphic design.
 On our stages, where internationally-renowned playwrights and musicians collaborate with students for performances and world premieres.
 In our galleries, where established and emerging artists show their work throughout the year.
 Students, families, and the community are invited to explore our rich academic and artistic offerings.

-Watercolor, 2018, Jess Thierfelder Carthage offers majors in studio art, art history, and art education; and minors in studio art, art history, photography, film and new media, and history of the arts.
+Watercolor, 2018, Jess Thierfelder Carthage offers majors in studio art and art education; and minors in studio art, art history, photography, and film and new media.
 The H. F. Johnson Gallery of Art at Carthage displays work by established and emerging artists.
 The gallery also hosts exhibitions receptions that offer students the opportunity to meet and talk with the artists.

 ?Away From the Mirror?
 Carthage offers a minor in dance through the Theatre Department.
 Dancers take courses in ballet, jazz, modern dance, tap, ballroom, and Pilates, as well as composition, history of dance, improvisation, and repertory.